GiraffeKOOOO/westlan-breakfast-order/README.md

 </p>

 ## What does this web app do?

 For Users:

 - Allows users to select a breakfast option
   For Admins:
 - Allows admins to view the orders in a table
-- the table is sortable by: orderId, username, order type, and order's complete status
+- the table is sortable by: username, order type, and order's complete status
 - allows admins to mark orders as complete
 - the order table has toggleable color coding

 ## Key libraries and Frameworks used in this project

 <ul>
     <li>React</li>
     <li>Vite</li>